 While there are natural intersections among pulmonary medicine, allergy, and thoracic surgery, it can be challenging to coordinate patient care and provide a clear pathway to transplant and other advanced therapies.
 To address this gap, Vanderbilt University Medical Center has launched the Vanderbilt Lung Institute, a unique collaboration designed to deliver streamlined and comprehensive care for patients with all types of respiratory diseases.

-Conceived by Timothy Blackwell, M.D., director of the Vanderbilt Division of Allergy, Pulmonary and Critical Care Medicine, the institute is led by surgical director Matthew Bacchetta, M.D., associate chair of thoracic surgery, and medical director Joao de Andrade, M.D., a professor of pulmonary and critical care medicine.
+Conceived by Timothy Blackwell, M.D., director of the Vanderbilt Division of Allergy, Pulmonary and Critical Care Medicine, the institute is led by surgical director Matthew Bacchetta, M.D., chair of thoracic surgery, and medical director Joao de Andrade, M.D., a professor of pulmonary and critical care medicine.

 “Vanderbilt is geographically and intellectually well-located to provide superb care for patients with lung diseases, and it’s incumbent upon us to build a world-class system to meet those needs,” Bacchetta said.
 “We are driven to develop a team of first-rate clinicians and researchers working together to create the future of advanced therapies for our patients.”

 “We’re working to increase access throughout our system for patients with complex and advanced lung disease.”

 “What makes the Vanderbilt Lung Institute unique around the country is the governance of it – a collaborative integration of resources and talent from pulmonary medicine, allergy and thoracic surgery,” de Andrade added.
 “We’re working to increase access throughout our system for patients with complex and advanced lung disease.”